 Baggage tag issuer codes identify each piece of checked luggage through all baggage handling processes.
 The BTIC is a part of the so-called license plate code.

-The license plate is basically the ten-digit numeric code on a bag tag that’s printed both in the barcode form and in human-readable form.
-It’s issued by the airline (or handling agent) at check-in to track luggage throughout the complete journey.
+The license plate is a ten-digit numeric code on a bag tag, printed in both barcode form and human-readable form.
+It’s issued by the airline (or handling agent) at check-in to track luggage throughout the entire journey.

-Interesting fact: Baggage handling practices have optimized a lot over the years, and as of 2023, there are only 6 reported cases of lost luggage per 1,000 checked bags.
+Interesting fact: Baggage handling practices have optimized a lot over the years, and in 2024, there were only 5,5 reported cases of lost luggage per 1,000 checked bags.

 Other IATA codes